ballerina-attic/ballerina-www/website/two-column-pages/docs/learn.md

 <h1>Let’s learn Ballerina!</h1>
 <div class="col-sm-12 col-md-12 cTwoCol cBallerinaLearnWrapper">
    <p>Ballerina is meant to be a quick start for anyone with prior programming experience.
-Let’s get you going on to happy dancing!</p>
+Let's get you dancing with Ballerina!</p>
 <!-- <a href="" class="cGreenLinkArrow">Take Quick Tour</a> -->
 </div>
 <div class="col-sm-12 col-md-12 cBallerinaLearnTitleWrapper">